exercism/v3/languages/common-lisp/exercises/concept/lillys-lasagna/.docs/introduction.md

 (documentation 'add-nums 'function) ;; => "Add X and Y together"

-;; Not that if one provides a docstring but fails to provide a body ;; then the docstring is interpreted by Common Lisp as the body, not ;; the docstring
+;; Note that if one provides a docstring but fails to provide a body ;; then the docstring is interpreted by Common Lisp as the body, not ;; the docstring
 (defun no-body ())